microsoft/atlas-design/site/src/components/persona.md

 </div>
 ```

-Persona might have both avatar and details parts presented at the same time or just one of them.
+Persona might have both avatar and details presented at the same time or just one of them.

 ```html
 <div class="persona">